2023 information

 For Riders

 Mt.
 Washington Auto Road is home to the greatest hill climb race in the US.
-August 19, 2023 will be its 50th running.
+August 17, 2024 marks its 51th year.

 Race information